 Medical Editor: John P. Cunha, DO, FACOEP

-Kayexalate (sodium polystyrene) is used to treat high levels of potassium in the blood, also called hyperkalemia.
+Kayexalate (sodium polystyrene) is a cation-exchange resin used to treat high levels of potassium in the blood, also called hyperkalemia.
 It works by works by helping your body get rid of extra potassium.
-This medication is available in generic form.
-Common side effects include loss of appetite, nausea, vomiting, or constipation.
+Kayexalate is available in generic form.
+Common side effects of Kayexalate include loss of appetite, upset stomach, nausea, vomiting, or constipation.
 Diarrhea may occur less frequently.

 The average daily adult dose of Kayexalate is 15 g to 60 g, taken as 15 g (approximately 4 level teaspoons) one to four times daily.
 Kayexalate may interact with digoxin, lithium, thyroxine, or diuretics (water pills).
 Tell your doctor all medications you use.
 During pregnancy, Kayexalate should be used only when prescribed.
 It is unknown if this drug passes into breast milk, and the effect on a nursing infant is unknown.
 Consult your doctor before breast-feeding.